Home / Blog

 You see, so many people say they want to write a book, but very few follow through.
 Now I know why.
-To begin with, it’s a ton of work and it holds a financial risk.
+To begin with, it’s a ton of work and it holds financial risk.
 You start this journey not knowing how well your book will be perceived with readers.
 I learned very quickly that writing the book was the easy part.
 It’s marketing that takes up most of my day now.
-I calculated that writing is only 10% of my day, 20 % is education, and a whopping 70% is spent on marketing.
-I joined in a lot of Facebook groups, Instagram, Linked In, Twitter and Pinterest.
+I calculated that writing is only 10% of my day, 20% is education, and a whopping 70% is social media.
 Oh my!
 Let’s pray that’s it.
 Who would have guessed that authors must become marketers?
 Of course, you can spend a gazillion dollars with professionals, but I didn’t want to at the beginning.

 I googled every article I could find to learn as much as I could.
 I went to our local library, the museums, stores, basically any outlet I could think of to get my book in the hands of the public.
 Sitting at home wasn’t an option; I had a book to promote.
 Every penny I earned at my day job supplemented my aspiring writing career.

 One of the articles suggested entering contests to gain credibility, so what do you think I did?
 Yes, that’s right.
 I entered every contest that would accept my book.
 That was expensive, but I was determined to gain credibility.
 Of course, I had no idea what I was doing.
 My first and the most meaningful contest was the Chanticleer International Book Award (CIBA).
-I entered in the picture book/early reader level wondering if the book really fit that category.
+I entered the picture book/early reader level wondering if the book really fit that category.
 Nine months later (when I remembered that contest) I googled the CIBA website to find my name at the top of the list as a semi-finalist.
 I was in shock.
-Next came the e-mail with congratulations, an invitation to attend the conference, and the award ceremony.
+Next came the congratulations email, an invitation to attend the conference, and the award ceremony.
 I went to Bellingham, Washington and learned so much about this business.
 My head was swimming and most of the information was way over my head.
-But what it taught me was how little I really knew about this industry; how competitive it was, and how much I had to learn.
-Can you imagine how Iost I felt as a first-time author!
+But what it taught me was how little I really knew about this industry, how competitive it was and how much I had to learn.
+Can you imagine how lost I felt as a first time author!
 Overload!!